merlos/iOS-Open-GPX-Tracker/README.md

 You have a list of tile servers in [Open Street Map Wiki](http://wiki.openstreetmap.org/wiki/Tile_servers)

-# TODO

-- Do not request user location while not tracking and in background (to save battery)
-- Add user interface to change the tile server.
-Also include attributions and copyrights of each tile server.

 # Contribute
 You can contribute by forking and submitting a pull request.